 If the child doesn't plan to attend college and therefore isn't at risk of losing financial aid, UGMA and UTMA custodial accounts offer decent tax breaks for children under the age of 18.

-In these accounts, the first $950 in gains is tax-free, the second $950 is taxed at the child's income tax rate and the remainder is taxed at the parent's income tax rate, according to the IRS.
-Plus, there are no restrictions on how the funds may be used so long as it directly benefits the child.
+In these accounts, the 1st $1,000 in gains is tax-free, the 2nd $1,000 is taxed at the child's income tax rate and the remainder is taxed at the parent's income tax rate, according to the IRS.
+Plus, there are no restrictions on how the funds may be used as long as they directly benefit the child.

-The downside of UGMA and UTMA accounts is that parents have less control over how the child eventually spends the money, says Michael Kay, a Certified Financial Planner and president of Financial Focus, a financial planning firm in Livingston, N.J.
+The downside of UGMA and UTMA accounts is that parents have less control over how the child eventually spends the money, says Michael Kay, a CFP professional and president of Financial Life Focus, a financial planning firm in Livingston, New Jersey.

-Roth IRAFinally, parents can give their kids a financial head start by opening a Roth IRA in the child's name once the child starts earning income, Havens says.
+Finally, parents can give their kids a financial head start by opening a Roth IRA in the child's name once the child starts earning income.

 A trust in the child's name is another option for parents concerned about how their kid will blow the dough.
 However, these plans come with legal and administrative fees parents won't encounter with a Roth IRA.

-Another common mistake is for parents to save for their children's future before addressing their own long-term financial circumstances, Haven says.
+Another common mistake is for parents to save for their children's future before addressing their own long-term financial circumstances.